Stopping active runtimes

 - CUH limit: no limit

 - Maximum lifetime: 12 hours

-Stopping the notebook kernel doesn’t stop the environment runtime in which the kernel is started because other kernels could still be active in that runtime.
+Important: A runtime is started per user and not per notebook.
+Stopping a notebook kernel doesn’t stop the environment runtime in which the kernel is started because you could have started other notebooks in the same environment.
 Only stop a runtime if you are sure that no kernels are active.

 Spark idle timeout

 All Spark runtimes are stopped after 3 hours of inactivity.
 The

 Default Data Refinery XS runtime that is used when you refine data in Data Refinery is stopped after an idle time of 1 hour.

 Spark runtimes that are started when a job is started, for example to run a Data Refinery flow or a notebook, are stopped when the job finishes.